-- UT will continue to refine our experimental approach to conduct uniaxial strain tests at high fluid pressure.
-We will confirm that mini-PCATS X-ray imaging is able to provide scans with enough accuracy to allow for adequate measurements, and determine the accuracy of diameters measured with this approach. - The Mini-PCATS, PMRS, analytical equipment, and storage chambers will undergo continued observation and maintenance at regularly scheduled intervals and on an as-needed basis.
-Installation of new or replacement parts will continue to ensure operational readiness. - UT will continue to evaluate and pursue perfecting the uniaxial testing procedures and the upgraded Effective Stress Chamber software. - UT will continue to test the Effective Stress Chamber computer system upgrade to ensure operational stability. - UT will continue to evaluate and refine the temperature measurement capabilities of the Effective Stress Chamber test section.
+- UT will continue to evaluate and confirm that mini-PCATS X-ray imaging is able to provide scans with enough accuracy to allow for adequate measurements and determine the accuracy of diameters measured with this approach. - UT will conduct geomechanical tests on pressure cores from UT-GOM2-1 to validate our improved experimental approaches.
+Particularly, we will conduct more production tests where we will verify that our measured temperature, produced gas, and geomechanical and petrophysical properties are correctly determined.
+UT will plan and/or initiate testing of pressure cores from the GOM2-2 expedition.
+We will assess compressibility, in-situ stress and permeability behavior. - The Mini-PCATS, PMRS, analytical equipment, and storage chambers will undergo continued observation and maintenance at regularly scheduled intervals and on an as-needed basis.
+Installation of new or replacement parts will continue to ensure operational readiness. - UT will continue to test the Effective Stress Chamber computer system upgrade to ensure operational stability. - UT will continue to evaluate and refine the temperature measurement capabilities of the Effective Stress Chamber test section.